Patient education: Absent or irregular periods (Beyond the Basics)

 Being diagnosed with ovarian failure is usually unexpected and can be distressing, especially if the woman has not completed childbearing.
 In these situations, counseling with a social worker or psychotherapist may be of benefit.
 With most types of ovarian failure, pregnancy can be achieved using injectable fertility medications and donor eggs.
 (See "Oocyte donation for assisted reproduction".)

 Although ovarian failure cannot be cured, hormone therapy (HT) with estrogen and progesterone (or a hormonal contraceptive, such as a birth control pill) can help prevent or treat many of the symptoms and long-term consequences of menopause, such as hot flashes, vaginal dryness, and osteoporosis.
 HT has risks of its own in older women.
 However, a young (20- to 50-year-old) woman who takes HT does not have the same risks as a ≥50-year-old woman who takes HT.
 Current practice is to provide HT for women with premature ovarian failure until age 50 years, the average age of menopause.

 High prolactin — Women with amenorrhea and hyperprolactinemia can usually have normal menstrual periods and become pregnant when treated with medications called dopamine agonists (bromocriptine and cabergoline are examples).
 This is discussed in detail separately.
-(See "Patient information: High prolactin levels and prolactinomas (Beyond the Basics)".)
+(See "Patient education: High prolactin levels and prolactinomas (Beyond the Basics)".)

 Hypothalamic or pituitary conditions — Some hypothalamic and pituitary gland conditions that cause amenorrhea, such as a congenital deficiency of gonadotropin-releasing hormone (GnRH), are irreversible.
-(See "Congenital gonadotropin-releasing hormone deficiency (idiopathic hypogonadotropic hypogonadism)".)
+(See "Isolated gonadotropin-releasing hormone deficiency (idiopathic hypogonadotropic hypogonadism)".)

 However, women with these conditions can have menstrual periods and become pregnant when treated with injectable fertility medications.
-(See "Patient information: Infertility treatment with gonadotropins (Beyond the Basics)".)
+(See "Patient education: Infertility treatment with gonadotropins (Beyond the Basics)".)